LSHTM-ORK/ORK_TRAINING_MATERIALS/LSHTM_ODK_User_Guide/LSHTM_ODK_User_Guide.md

 - `App users` have primarily data collection roles and can not access the server website.
 App users may include field enumerators and partners outside LSHTM.

+### Adding additional users

+[App users](https://docs.getodk.org/central-users/#managing-app-users) are people who can submit data to ODK Central via the ODK Collect app.
+Project managers can add as many app users as they like.

+[Web users](https://docs.getodk.org/central-users/#managing-web-users) are people who are authorised to use ODK Central’s web interface.
+There are [different roles](https://docs.getodk.org/central-users/) for web-users, but only system admins can add web-users to your project.
+To add web users, please contact [odk@lshtm.ac.uk](mailto:odk@lshtm.ac.uk), providing the name, institute and role required for each user.
+For data security purposes you should aim to minimise the number of web-users who have higher levels of access to your data.

+[Public access links](https://docs.getodk.org/central-submissions/) can be created by web users.
+These links can be used by participants to submit data through a web browser.
+They are particularly useful for online surveys.

 ### Initial project settings